spk2dc/GeneralAssembly_Archive/7_project_files/project_1/README.md

   - **Tuesday, June 16**: You're required to meet up with your instructor at whatever time you schedule to approve your project idea.
 You're also required to show up to Outcomes at 2:00 PM EST on Wednesday
   - **Daily**: Fill out your attendance on a daily basis and check in with instructors regarding your progress.
-  - **Monday, June 23**: Project presentation day!
+  - **Tuesday, June 23**: Project presentation day!
 You're required to be in the class zoom starting at 10:00 AM EST

 _Failure to make an attendance check will result in an unexcused absence for both morning and afternoon for that day_.